AIgree

 source ↗

-• You can access, edit, delete, or export personal data through your account, and you may complain to the relevant supervisory authority.
+• You can access, edit, delete, or export your personal data through your account, and you may complain to the relevant supervisory authority.

 Recent changes